Discovering Mediterranean Grottos

 The Spanish ‘Cueva de los Verdes’ in Lanzarote

 Technically in the Atlantic, but an essential part of Spain, a visit to our first Green Cave, is equivalent to a journey into the bowels of Earth.
-The entrance is found on the Canary islands, and amidst the volcanic landscape of Monumento Natural del Malplais de la Corona.
+The entrance is found on the Canary islands and amidst the volcanic landscape of Monumento Natural del Malplais de la Corona.
 The Cueva (Spanish for ‘Grotto’) is a cavernous volcanic lava tunnel of over 6 km that stretches down into the sea and is the striking result of volcanic activity that stirred the Earth over 4000 years ago.
 This subterranean world full of arid naked rocks that funnel into a tubular rugged cavern even features a natural concert hall with phenomenal acoustics.
-What will really stand out is the way the cueva has been illuminated with colourful and exuberant hidden lighting.
+What will really stand out is the way the cave has been illuminated with colourful and exuberant hidden lighting.
 You can reach Lanzarote and explore this peculiar Spanish grotto by discovering the Canary Islands from Tenerife.

 Malta’s cluster of Blue Grotto(s)